spree/spree/guides/content/user/config/configuring_reimbursement_types.md

 ## Editing and Deleting existing Reimbursement Type

-Once you created a type, that you would like to edit, you can press **Edit Icon** on right side of the type's name.
+Once you have created a type that you would like to edit, you can press **Edit Icon** on the right side of the type's name.

 ![Reimbursement Edit Icon]()